 A work long out of print for the English market and mostly forgotten by North American comic readers, Corto Maltese: The Ballad Of The Salt Sea is now back in print.

 Treasure hunter, sailor, and adventurer, Corto Maltese remains one of the most popular characters from graphic literature in Europe and maintains a devoted cult following among American readers and creators.
 Originally published in 1967, Corto Maltese: The Ballad of the Salt Sea introduces our hero for the first time.
 The story begins with Corto Maltese adrift at sea in the Pacific during World War I. He is picked up by a Russian pirate/privateer named Rasputin.
 The graphic novel follows Corto and the adventure that ensues.

 Hugo Pratt and his character Corto Maltese carry a lot of weight in European comic circles but North Americans have long been denied an English translation of his works.
-This book introduces us to Corto and provide a tale told in graphic format unlike any I’ve read.
+This book introduces us to Corto and provides a tale told in a graphic format unlike any I’ve read.

 Pratt started this story serially in 1967 and it has a feel that doesn’t quite feel modern.
 Violence in this world is part and parcel but sexual violence seems suggested and is on the cusp repeatedly but never goes beyond that.
 It’s a period work and stays very much in the sensibilities of the early 20th century.
 The south Pacific locals (natives) are well portrayed, getting through the foreigners and working for their independence but it such a subtle and long-suffering manner.
 The harshest characters as portrayed are the major powers vying for control in their Imperialist overtones: Japan, Australia, Germany.
 There’s even a happy ending.

 The art style is unique and engrossing in its simplicity.
 Harsh lines, simple colours and heavy inks.
 It feels like Pratt put just enough detail into the panels to get across his story.
 Very effective.